 The Ocean Explorer area also features five family-friendly rides, including a wave swing ride where guests fly through thousands of real bubbles in chairs suspended from the tentacles of a giant jelly.

 Swoop over sea and sky on SeaWorld San Diego's roller coaster, Manta.
 This ride will not only inspire you with amazing underwater animal habitats featuring bat rays and other amazing marine life, but also take you on an exhilarating ride on a coaster shaped like a giant manta ray!.
-Experience simulated underwater flight as Manta glides, flys and dives through more than a dozen twists and turns.
+Experience simulated underwater flight as Manta glides, flies and dives through more than a dozen twists and turns.
 With a maximum speed of 43 mph, and a 54-foot drop Riders will feel as if they are a ray, taking flight from sky to sea.
 Over the half-mile course, Manta will pull up to 4 G's and dives so close at times that the Manta's wings skim the waves.

 Location: Just north of Rocky Point Preserve